Jose Langarica is “All in” on a Career in River Guiding

 “I’m definitely going all in on guiding” he says.
 “I love it.”

-Below he shares about his guide school experience, highlights from his first season on the South Fork American River, and why he has a passion for making the outdoors more diverse and accessible.
+Below he shares about his guide school experience, highlights from his first season as an American River rafting guide, and why he has a passion for making the outdoors more diverse and accessible.

 Meet OARS California Guide, Jose Langarica